Mysore City Corporation

-Mysuru City Corporation (MCC) is the administrative body responsible for civic amenities and infrastructural assets of Mysuru in Karnataka, India.
-It is the third-largest municipal corporation in Karnataka, serving a population of 1,000,000 in an area of 235 km2.
+Mysore City Corporation (MCC), also known as Mysuru City Corporation, is the administrative body responsible for civic amenities and infrastructural assets of Mysuru in Karnataka, India.
+It is the third-largest municipal corporation in Karnataka, serving a population 920,550 in an area of 341.44 km2.
 The city's boundaries have expanded more than twice between 2010 and 2020.

 History

 The MCC was created on 8 July 1862.

 MCC was established as a municipality in 1888.

 In 1977, MCC was converted into a corporation.

 In July 2012, MCC celebrated 150 years of existence in Amba Vilas Palace, Mysore Palace.

 Organization

 MCC is the third level of government below the national and state governments.
 MCC is run by the city council, which consists of elected representatives called "corporators", one from each of the wards of the city.
 Elections to the council are held every five years, results being decided by popular vote.
 Candidates for election to the council represent one or more of the state's political parties.
 A mayor is elected for a one-year term.
 Corporators hold their office for five years.